Willian-Girao/Clustering-Recommendation-Netflix/final_datasets/test_dataset/README.txt

 	This dataset is a subset of the original dataset.
 It contains 1k random less active users (smaller count of ratings) and their respective ratings list.
-The total amount of rated movies within this subset is x,xxx.
+The total amount of rated movies within this subset is xx,xxx.

 ## ./random_1k_less_active_users_moviesList